 Jump to:

-- Although cinnamon sugar is traditional, these pancakes work wonderfully with a myriad of sweet and savoury fillings.
+- Sweet or savoury - cinnamon sugar is the classic, but the pancakes also work with savoury fillings.

 Key ingredient notes and substitutions